microsoft/BotBuilder-Samples/CSharp/demo-NLSearch/Core/Search.Tools.Extract/Readme.md

-# Search Powered Bots Tools: Extract
+# Search Powered Bots Tools: Search.Tools.Extract

-The Extract tool generates a histogram and computes different attributes and properties of an Azure Search index.
+The Search.Tools.Extract program generates a histogram and computes different attributes and properties of an Azure Search index.
 The output of this program is then passed to the Generate program, to jointly generate a LUIS model for Search Powered Bots.

-## Build
+## Build and Publish

-To build this tool, the command below needs to be executed after specifying the mode and runtime parameters.
+To build and publish this tool, the command below needs to be executed after specifying the mode and runtime parameters.

 `dotnet publish -c <mode> -r <runtime>`